unlock-protocol/docs/developers/smart-contracts/lock-api/hooks/README.md

 ## OnTokenUri Hook

 This hook is called every time the `tokenURI()` is called.
-This allows customizization of the metadata for each token.
+This allows customization of the metadata for each token.

 Want each key owner to have his/her own profile pic?
 Change description based on your own NFT?
 Just hook a contract compatible with the `ILockTokenURIHook`  interface and return your own tokenURI.